 WHAT’S THIS?
 You don’t have a baby cough code breaker?
 Well, no worries.
 I’m more than happy to lend you mine.

 Let’s start with those three, most common, baby cough codes:

 - Baby’s nose may be running, but the snot is clear.

 - A dry cough (don’t hear any phelgm or mucus being moved) caused by “nose water” drip drip dripping down the back of the throat, irritating it.

 Usually the allergy cough is caused by airborne allergens like pollen, dust, or pet dander.
+The presence of baby eczema can also be a sign that there’s some allergies messing up your baby’s happy smile!
 Talk to your pediatrician about treatment options.

 The Teething Baby Cough Code

 - Baby’s nose is as dry as a bone.
 No drippage whatsoever.

 - Baby’s cough sounds a tad on the wet side.

 Instead of snot, this cough is due to drool.
 If you think your baby may be teething.